simonjwright/tcladashell/README.md

 You need an Ada compiler.
 The instructions here are based on GNAT, though other compilers have been used and there is nothing GNAT-specific about TASH (there are GNAT-isms in the build support files).

 You also need Tcl/Tk with working `tclsh` and `wish`.
+On macOS, you may need to use ActiveState's [Community Edition](https://www.activestate.com/products/tcl/downloads/) (Apple may cease Tcl/Tk support after Catalina).

 On Unix systems, this should be all, aside from the usual development environment (`bash`/`sh`, `make` etc).

 On Windows systems, you can get the development environment using Cygwin.
 Cygwin includes a Tcl/Tk implementation, but unfortunately it may not be compatible with GNAT (in the early 2000's, there was a `.dll` clash).
-We recommend that you use the excellent Community edition from ActiveState, and these instructions are written assuming that.
+We recommend that you use ActiveState's [Community Edition](https://www.activestate.com/products/tcl/downloads/), and these instructions are written assuming that.
 We also recommend that you install at `C:\Tcl` or `C:\ActiveTcl` rather than at `C:\Program Files\Tcl`, to avoid problems with path names with spaces later on.

 ### Extract TASH ###

 Choose a place to build TASH.
 If you're not using GNAT GPL or FSF GCC, this should be the place you intend to use it from, perhaps your HOME directory.
-Assuming this is your home directory, go there and extract TASH by
+Assuming this is your home directory, go there and extract the downloaded TASH archive by (for the 20200802 release)
 ```
-$ unzip tash-8.6-3-20170217.zip
+$ unzip $downloads/tcladashell-Rel_20200802.zip
 ```
 or
 ```
-$ tar zxvf tash-8.6-3-20170217.tgz
+$ tar zxvf $downloads/tcladashell-Rel_20200802.tar.gz
 ```
 and then enter the source directory:
 ```
-$ cd tash-8.6-3-20170217
+$ cd tcladashell-Rel_20200802
 ```

 ### Configure ###